-There are three types of singing voice for both female and male singers.
-However, there are some differences on how to sing tenor for male singers.
+Tenor is the highest male singing voice within the vocal register.
+There are three types of singing tenor voice for both female and male singers.
+However, there are some differences on singing tenor for male singers.
 Singers comfortable in high register, singers comfortable in the low register and singers comfortable in the mid register.
 This is not to say that they don’t sing the other registers, it is just their comfortable range and hence songs are chosen to suit the voice.

 Table of Contents

 - Tenor Singing Techniques and Skills You Must Master

 - Additional Tips & Practice Guidelines

 - Additional Video Tutorials on How to Practice Tenor Voice With Piano